-The most exclusive beach resorts are on Michamvi Peninsula, Ras Kizimkazi, and Mafia and Pemba Islands.
+The most exclusive beach resorts are on Michamvi Peninsula, Ras Kizimkazi, Mafia, and Pemba Islands.
 You’ll find superb luxury hotels along all the major beaches, but these four regions have many of the best.

-There’s wonder and beauty all across Zanzibar, but at the best luxury lodges you’ll feel you have it all to yourself.
-Most are tucked away on secluded, if not private, beaches, or on small, pristine islands where there really is no one else.
+There’s wonder and beauty all across Zanzibar, but at the best luxury lodges, you’ll feel you have it all to yourself.
+Most are tucked away on secluded, if not private, beaches or on small, pristine islands where there really is no one else.

 Enjoy exclusive snorkeling reefs, private dhow cruises, and candlelit dinners with your toes in the sand, or spend the night in a houseboat with an underwater bedroom, a baobab treehouse, or a glorious Robinson-Crusoe-styled beach villa.